Fraction worksheet settings

 Numerator

-The top number in a fraction, naming how many equal parts are used.
+The top number in a fraction; it counts how many equal parts are being used.

 Denominator